codatio/codat-docs/docs/lending/features/accounts-receivable-overview.md

 A quick and easy test is to filter for invoices which have a status of ‘Paid’ but do not have a matching bank transaction.

-You must have have both an accounting and a banking source connected to use this feature.
+You must have have both an accounting and a banking source connected to use this feature component.

 ## Supported outputs